5 things we learned from File Week 2023

 Here’s a snapshot of our takeaways from the featured articles, videos and columns.

-1) Old and new: Our main coverage this week was from the BC Saw Filers Association annual convention that took place in Kamloops on the weekend.
-From supply chain disruptions to recruiting new blood to the trade, there was a lot to cover after two years apart.
+1) Past, present and future: Our main coverage this week was from the BC Saw Filers Association annual convention that took place in Kamloops on the weekend.
+From the sector’s rich history, to current issues afflicting the trade and recruiting future sawfilers, a lot to was covered at the two-day event.

 CFI’s File Week landing page is a year-round hub for both sawfilers and other stakeholders to learn best practices and find the latest information on advancements in saw filing technology.
 Find the landing page here, or anytime on our website’s MENU tab, under Explore.